Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Analysis of the regular factors of the vorticity function and their viscosity limit

 where we use some abbreviations as before.
+Again we may consider the equation in (\ref{transformed2*erst}) on the whole domain (with trivially extended coeffcients), and we denote a solution of the extended equation by

+Note that the viscosity limit is then supported on the corresponding cone.
 We observe that we have a strong damping term which makes local regular upper bounds more than plausible.
-However it is not too strong in the sense, that this does not imply that the value function becomes zero at $(\rho,0)$, because the function is mainly supported on the cone $K^{\rho,t}_0=[0,\rho)\times \cup_{0\leq t\leq 1}\left(-\rho+t,\rho-t\right) ^3$.
-More precisely, solutions $u^{\rho,\nu,-*}_{i},~1\leq i\leq D$ have an exponential spatial decay outside the cone $K^{\rho}_0$ which disappears in the viscosity limit.
+However it is not too strong in the sense, that this does not imply that the value function in original time coordinates becomes zero at $(\rho,0)$, because the function has its main mass (with respect to any usual norm) on the cone $K^{\rho,t}_0=[0,\rho)\times \cup_{0\leq t\leq 1}\left(-\rho+t,\rho-t\right) ^3$.
+More precisely, solutions $u^{\rho,\nu,-,*,e}_{i},~1\leq i\leq D$ have an exponential spatial decay outside the cone $K^{\rho}_0$ which disappears in the viscosity limit.
 Such an representation in terms of the fundamental solution $G^*_{\nu}$ of the equation

 has the form